Pakistan Military Academy: Integrated Course (IC)

-To be eligible for this course, a candidate must have attained 16–18 years of academic education with coursework in Physics, Chemistry, and Biology.
-Candidates who pass the initial and GHQ Selection Board tests conducted by the army are sent to the Army Medical College for MBBS or for Bachelor of Dental Surgery, after which they go through a Basic Military Training at Pakistan Military Academy, Kakul, for 22 weeks.
+To be eligible for this course, a candidate must have attained 16–18 years of academic education with coursework in physics, chemistry, and biology.
+Candidates who pass the initial and GHQ Selection Board tests conducted by the army are sent to the Army Medical College for MBBS or for Bachelor of Dental Surgery, after which they undergo basic military training at the Pakistan Military Academy, Kakul, for 22 weeks.
 Apart from GCs of AM College, IC accepts cadets who are willing to join EME, Signals, RVFC, and Army Education Corps with a minimum master's degree in several fields.
 The IC has a duration of six months.
-Cadets graduate as Captains.
+Cadets graduate as captains.

 PMA Lady Cadet's Course (LCC)

-'The Lady Cadet's Course' was introduced in November 2006 and is designed for qualified women who are professionals in their respective fields.
-The course is taken by FA-qualified ladies who are sound professionals in their fields.
-The lady cadets undergo a training period of six months and pass out as Captains in the supporting arms of the Pakistan Army.
+The Lady Cadets' Course was introduced in November 2006 and is designed for FA-qualified women who are professionals in their respective fields.
+The cadets undergo a training period of six months to become Captains in the supporting arms of the Pakistan Army.